jaredhanson/passport/README.md

 ## Strategies

-Passport has a comprehensive set of **over 110** authentication strategies covering consumer applications, enterprise integration, API services, and more.
+Passport has a comprehensive set of **over 110** authentication strategies covering social networking, enterprise integration, API services, and more.
 The [complete list](https://github.com/jaredhanson/passport/wiki/Strategies) is available on the [wiki](https://github.com/jaredhanson/passport/wiki).